We Bought a Fixer-Upper: Dead Reckoning’s Guide to Liveaboard Care

 Post by - Published on 06/29/21 12:30 PM

 Suppose you’re buying a boat to reduce stress and to find a way to escape the hustle and bustle of your everyday life.
 In that case, it may seem redundant to purchase a boat with a list of repairs and projects that’ll need your immediate attention and expendable income.
-However, for newlyweds and liveaboards Nick, Lee, and their dog Cooper, rather than shelling tens of thousands of dollars out on a brand new craft, they saw it as a chance to make something their own.
+However, for newlyweds and liveaboards Nick and Lee, rather than shelling tens of thousands of dollars out on a brand new craft, they saw a fixer-upper as a chance to make something their own.

 “You’re inheriting a set of problems, but you’re able to renovate it and make it your own, which is part of the journey,” Nick said.”
 It makes it fun.”

-This couple is no stranger to the high seas.
+These two are no strangers to the high seas.
 Lee was an Assault Amphibious Vehicle Officer in the Marine Corps for five years, while Nick is a Surface Warfare Officer, which means he drives naval ships for a living.
-For these two, the decision to liveaboard was a natural one.
+For these two, the decision to move aboard was a natural one.

 “Lee and I had always discussed doing something extreme,” Nick explained.
 “I wanted to do van life and move into a home, so we’d travel on the weekends without worrying about a hotel or camping.
 We wanted a mobile lifestyle where we could go wherever we want when we want.”